-- Develop ability to execute basic racquet sport skills.
-Participate in conditioning activities related to the skill set - Demonstrate spatial awareness in relation to partners, equipment and boundaries - Apply the standards of etiquette associated with Badminton - Understand and appropriately apply Badminton rules - Demonstrate ability to communicate and work with a partner - Utilize concepts of strategy while participating in games - Strikes the birdie with a mature overhand pattern in a dynamic environment - Demonstrates the mature form of forehand and backhand strokes with a badminton racquet. - Create open space by varying force and direction, and by moving the opponent from side to side - Reduce offensive option for opponents by returning to mid-court or home position. - Perform a legal underhand serve in badminton with control - Execute consistently (at least 70% of the time) a legal underhand service to a predetermined target in badminton. - Select offensive shot based on opponent's location hit where opponent is not)
+- Fitness/Skills Develop ability to execute basic racquet sport skills.
+Participate in conditioning activities related to the skill set - Safety Demonstrate spatial awareness in relation to partners, equipment and boundaries - Etiquette Learn and apply the standards of etiquette associated with Badminton - Rules Understand and appropriately apply Badminton rules - Cooperation/Positioning Demonstrate ability to communicate and work with a partner - Strategy Be aware of and utilize concepts of strategy while participating in games

+- Executes consistently (at least 70 percent of the time) a legal underhand serve for distance and accuracy - Strikes with a mature overhand pattern in a modified badminton game - Demonstrates the mature form of fore-hand and backhand strokes with power and accuracy - Transfers weight with correct timing using low to high striking pattern on the forehand and backhand sides - Demonstrate forehand- and backhand-volleys with a mature form and control during modified game play. - Create open space varying force or direction, or by moving opponent from side to side and/or forward and back during a badminton game - Vary placement, force and timing of return to prevent anticipation by opponent. - Reduces open spaces on the court by working with teammates to maximize coverage.